The Importance of Water Safety Talk

 Water is one of the most important substances on Earth.
 All plants, animals, and people need water to survive.
 Water serves very important purposes to our bodies and our bodily functions- some of which you may not even be aware of.

-Interesting Facts Regarding Water’s Role to Our Bodies
+Interesting Facts Regarding Water’s Role for Our Bodies

 - Water comprises more than 60% of our body weight.